Nemo0men/DataScienceProject/README.md

 - `movie_review_sentiment_model.ipynb` – Code used to create the linear regression model

 **DATA/**
-- `movie_data.csv` – Original dataset obtained from Kaggle
+- `movie_data.md` – Instructions on how to obtain movie_data.csv file
 - `movieData_cleaned.csv` – Cleaned version of the dataset for analysis

 **OUTPUT/**